 Impressive, don’t you think?
 It’s a big leap from not too long ago when farmers could only count on themselves to carry labor-intensive tasks while at the mercy of uncoordinated logistics.

 Still, one may wonder about the costs of machines taking over the fields and whether we might be looking at these innovations too positively.

 New Technologies with a Crop of Challenges

 Yes, IoT is sowing the future of food production.
 But serious challenges are being encountered on the ground.
-For example, IoT connectivity poses a huge hurdle in remote locations where communication networks are inadequate or inexistent.

 Even where infrastructure is not an issue, IoT systems and the specialists required to maintain them are costly and the data collected is not always accurate — hardly providing farmers with the incentive to invest.

 Then, what does mother nature have to say about all that?
 As smart as farming technologies might be, they have little to no means to influence environmental factors like droughts that render land unusable, storms destroying crops before they can be harvested, or climate change in general.